 Itinerant artists, traveling ideas

 During the Renaissance, the Spanish empire also extended throughout Western Europe.
-The dominant ruling family during this time was that of the Hapsburgs, including the powerful Charles V, who became Holy Roman Emperor after the death of Ferdinand and Isabella in 1516, and was succeeded by his equally influential son Philip II in 1556.
+The dominant ruling family during this time was that of the Hapsburgs, including the powerful Charles V, who became Holy Roman Emperor in 1516 after the death of Ferdinand and Isabel, and was succeeded by his equally influential son Philip II in 1556.
 Given Spain’s political reach in Europe, it is not surprising that Spanish Renaissance art displays influences from Flanders and Italy.
 Artists from around Europe traveled to the Iberian Peninsula to seek favor with the Spanish court, and artworks flowing in from other parts of the empire influenced artists already working in Spain.

-During the fifteenth century, prior to and during the reign of Ferdinand and Isabella, the influence of Flanders was felt most strongly.
+During the fifteenth century, prior to and during the reign of Ferdinand and Isabel, the influence of Flanders was felt most strongly.
 Artists like Bartolmé Bermejo and Fernando Gallego exemplify what is referred to as the Hispano-Flemish style, or the combination of Spanish and Flemish elements.
 In Bermejo’s Santo Domingo de Silos, for instance, the saint sits on an elaborate throne wearing golden robes executed in great detail.
 Like many Flemish paintings of this period, the work is a feast for the eyes with its ornateness, opulence, and attention to detail.
 The saint’s crumpled drapery also reveals Flemish influences.